AKDN’s German partners

 In Tajikistan, these partnerships have helped build bridges, hydroelectric plants and transmission lines that electrify remote Afghan villages in the cross-border region of Afghanistan-Tajikistan by transmitting surplus electricity from Gorno-Badakhshan Autonomous Oblast (GBAO) Tajikistan across the Panj River into Afghan Badakhshan.
 They also promote tourism, establish markets and mitigate disaster risks.

 In Pakistan, they have helped create roads and renewable energy sources, financed health insurance and health work more broadly, supported new water and sanitation schemes and promoted tourism.

 In Africa, instrumental partnerships have helped the Aga Khan University’s nursing and midwifery schools to expand and assisted in the establishment of a new Graduate School of Media and Communications.
 They have also helped establish health programmes for cotton farmers in Burkina Faso, create energy infrastructure in Uganda, support microfinance in Cote d’Ivoire and promote tourism in East Africa.

 AKDN has partnered with Freie University of Berlin through social inclusion work targeting Afghan communities residing in Germany (Berlin and Hamburg) and focused on addressing content gaps within state ECD curriculums that preclude Afghan parents from accessing ECD services for their children.

-AKDN has also presented several exhibitions of art and objects from the Aga Khan Museum, in Berlin, seminars on architecture, and concerts of Central Asian music at a number of venues in the country.
+AKDN has also presented several exhibitions of art and objects from the Aga Khan Museum, seminars on architecture, and concerts of Central Asian music at a number of venues in the country.